Philips MRI system

 Energy

-Since energy use often drives a product's lifecycle impact, we're improving efficiency across our portfolio while advancing our goal towards achieving net-zero emissions by 2045.
+Since energy use often drives a product’s lifecycle impact, we’re improving efficiency across our portfolio.
+Philips is advancing its goal towards achieving net-zero emissions by 2045.

 Substances